UANDES-4103-201810/course-project-crowdfinder/crowdfinder/README.md

 option to chose the creator won't appear and the creator will be set to the user logged in.
 The project created can upload a project's picture, must have a name and a goal.

+Search: Projects can be searched by key words in the name and description.
+The search can be filtered by Category.

 Promise: Can be created by the creator of a project

-User: Have a log in/log out, can be created by admin or be promoted to admin by admin.
+User: Have a log in/log out, and omniouth implemented but not fully functional.

-Wish: Norhing yet.

-Omniauth: Implemented.

-Mailer: Says in console it sends the email, but no email is received.
+Mailer: Console shows a sent email, but no email is received.

 Feedback: On every user action a feedback message is displayed with red yellow or green background according to circumstances.